JacksonHolmes01/Training-Module-Production-Grade-RAG-Infrastructure-Weaviate/README.md

 This repository is **Lab 2** in a two-part sequence.

-- **Lab 1:** Secure single-node Weaviate fundamentals [Lab 1](https://github.com/JacksonHolmes01/Training-Module-Securely-Install-Configure-And-Test-Weaviate)
+- **[Lab 1](https://github.com/JacksonHolmes01/Training-Module-Securely-Install-Configure-And-Test-Weaviate)** Secure single-node Weaviate fundamentals
 - **Lab 2 (this repository):** Build a multi-service Retrieval-Augmented Generation (RAG) chatbot using Weaviate, Ollama, FastAPI, NGINX, and Gradio.

 You will not just run a chatbot, you will understand how it is built, secured, and operated.